grant-king/ML_progress/log.md

 **Today's Progress:** TPTM pytest day 3 working with fixtures.
 Exercism Bank account exercise to continue working with pytest for TDD, while reviewing class implementation.

-**Thoughts:** I'm not sure who this Talk Python training is trying to teach.
-Some days have been surprisingly basic while others require significant experience with all of the language, including the very topics that are being covered.
-It is ok when I treat it as a review of basic concepts that have components that I may have missed, but is otherwise disjointed and pretty drudgerous.
-Today's topic rushes to cover a major component of pytest: fixtures.
-I have no experience setting up or breaking down data structures in unittest, so I have no idea what this man is talking about.
-I'm glad that other resources have been able to fill in the gaps and give work that keeps me motivated to continue logging this 100 days.
+**Thoughts:** I'm not sure what audience the Talk Python training is targeted at.
+Some days have been surprisingly basic while others require significant experience with all of the language, sometimes even the topic that is being covered.
+It is ok when I treat it as a review of basic concepts that have components that I may have missed.
+Today's topic covers a major component of pytest: fixtures.
+I don't have any experience setting up or breaking down data structures in unittest yet, so I don't really understand how it is preferable to the alternative.
+I'm glad that other resources have been able to fill in some gaps and supplement these exercises.

 Day 13: January 18, 2019

 **Today's Progress:** TPTM classes day 1.

 Day 14: January 21, 2019